 The bulk of Archives & Collections staff's time is dedicated to the organization of our large archival collection that includes books, diaries, photographs, financial records, letters, etc. relating to the HoD.

-As one of the Archives & Collections most requested collection, the organization and digitization of the HoD Baseball Collection is a top priority.
+As one of the Archives & Collections' most requested collection, the organization and digitization of the HoD Baseball Collection is a top priority.

 Letterhead from a Francis Thorpe note on the baseball team's upcoming schedule, June 11, 1923.

 The Archives & Collections holds a large collection of negatives, including glass plate negatives, lantern slides, and film.
 This collection is a mixture of rare photos, high-quality images of mass-produced House of David postcard images, and member candids.
 The collection is significant as it has many images that contain Henry "Harry" Kirkham's (1883-1963) original handwritten notes.
-Kirkham was a HoD member and a professional photographer, who jotted notes in the margins of many of his negatives, identifying the people and subjects contain in them and the dates the photographs were taken or processed.
-This collection is quite large; there are 21 glass plate negative boxes alone, holding about 80-90 individual negatives each.
+Kirkham was a HoD member and a professional photographer, who jotted notes in the margins of many of his negatives, identifying the people and subjects contained in them and the dates the photographs were taken or processed.
+This collection is quite large; there are 22 glass plate negative boxes alone, holding about 80-90 individual negatives each.

 The House of David is unique in how heavily photographed its members, grounds, and businesses were.
 Owing in part to the efforts of professional photographers Lewis Burgdoffer, William Connon, Gordon Holliday, and, especially, Henry "Harry" Kirkham, the colony has a bounty of images.